 India is the land of diversity, where different regions have different cultures, traditions, food, and festivals.
 Every month there is some or the other festival in India.
-All festivals of India are celebrated on auspicious days according to local calendar.
+All festivals of India are celebrated on auspicious days according to the local calendar.
 Usually, festivals are more of a family or friends affair but some of the Indian festivals are community festivals.
-These are the festivals which anyone can be a part and enjoy.
+These are the festivals which anyone can be a part of and enjoy.

 There are so many different festivals and one should experience these to understand the culture of India.
 Here is a list of some of the festivals of India, which one must experience in India.
-To become the part of these festivals of India one doesn’t need an invitation.
-The only thing required to experience or participate is to be there at the right time at right place.
-In India, we welcome everyone with open arm.
+To become part of these festivals of India one doesn’t need an invitation.
+The only thing required to experience or participate is to be there at the right time at the right place.
+In India, we welcome everyone with an open arm.

 These are some of the festivals of India, which one should attend to explore the culture of India.

 7th February to 9th February 2020

 This three-day festival is organized by the Rajasthan Tourism Development Corporation in the Shahid Poonam Singh Stadium in Jaisalmer, which is one of the main venues of this desert festival.
 The festivities begin with a ceremonial procession called Shobha Yatra.
 The local Rajputs men attend this procession in their traditional attire with members of the other clans.

 These Rajput men carry traditional weapons while riding atop camels, horses, and elephants.
 There are snake charmers, puppet shows, live folk music and dance performances in this festival.
 Many local Rajasthani folk dancers and singers, who are popular all over the world participate in this festival.

 The main attraction of the festival is the performances of Manganiyar folk singers and dancers during the festivals.
 The traditional acrobatic performers are locally known as “Nats” also perform here, their acts are inspired by nomadic acrobats and gymnastic style.
 It is the end of the winter season and the weather is perfect to enjoy the Desert festival.